shailendrabhandari/IntLevPy/README.md

 ## Overview

-The **intermittent_levy** package provides tools for simulating and analyzing intermittent and Lévy processes.
+The **InterLevPy** package provides tools for simulating and analyzing intermittent and Lévy processes.
 It includes functions for:

 - **Process Simulation:** Generate synthetic intermittent and Lévy flight trajectories.
 - **Moments calculation:** Calculate theoretical and empirical moments of trajectories.